Regular readers already know that you can save a small fortune by using the right payment cards when you travel internationally.

 - Although not a statistically significant experiment, Visa ended up being 0.27% more expensive than Mastercard.

-His test was for cards based in US Dollars, spending in Euro.
-But could it be that there’s an opposite effect when spending in US Dollars with a card based in Euro?
+His test was for cards based in US dollars, spending in euros.
+But could it be that there’s an opposite effect when spending in US dollars with a card based in euros?

 To find out, I plotted the official exchange rates for Visa and Mastercard against the mid-market exchange rate as reported by Google for one month: